-Name of strategy, plan, policy Date approved Purpose Local Planning Strategy Implications and Responses Built Form and Character Study May 2018 The document provides guidance on shaping Bassendean's future built environment.
+Date approved Purpose Local Planning Strategy Implications and Response Built Form and Character Study May 2018 The document provides guidance on shaping Bassendean's future built environment.
 It catalogues the characteristics of buildings and places that are most valued and should be reflected in future development.
 It will be used to inform the new Local Planning Strategy, especially in respect of better understanding the elements that have helped shape the built form and character of Bassendean.
-The Strategy recommends the review of the Town's Heritage List; building on the recent review of the Town's Municipal Heritage Inventory (Local Heritage Survey) and the establishment of three Heritage Areas (Kenny Street, Devon Road and Old Perth Road) and an associated local planning policy.
+The Strategy recommends the review of the Town's Heritage List and building on the recent review of the Town's Local Heritage Survey (formerly Municipal Heritage Inventory).
 Local Economic Overview March 2018 The document provides a profile of key demographic and economic characteristics of the Town to inform future planning and economic initiatives and to inform the Local Planning Strategy.
-This Strategy recommends the retention of existing Commercial and Industrial zoned land in the new Local Planning Scheme to provide for local employment opportunities.
-Rights of Way (ROW) Strategy March 2022 The document guides the ongoing use and management of ROWs within the Town based on the size, condition, tenure, access arrangements, usage, service infrastructure and safety.
+This Strategy recommends the retention of existing Commercial and Industrial zoned land in the new Local Planning Scheme to provide for local employment opportunities Rights of Way ROW) Strategy March 2022 The document guides the ongoing use and management of ROWs within the Town based on the size, condition, tenure, access arrangements, usage, service infrastructure and safety.
 It has been formulated with regard to the Town's vision to create a more sustainable community both in terms of housing diversity and asset management.
-The Strategy recommends the development of a local planning policy which will, among other things, form the statutory basis for imposing conditions requiring financial contributions towards ROW upgrades at the subdivision/development stage. diversity and asset management. - OME!
+This Strategy recommends further work be undertaken in respect of closure, widening and improvements of rights-of-ways (which may include requirements for the levying of financial contributions) and any outcomes of this work be reflected in the scheme.